jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 Local functions can add things to the array, or delete elements, but these operations do not affect the global state, because they have _a copy_ of the global state, not a reference to the global state.

-Note, however, that because the elements of the array are _objects_, local functions can still mutate members within the copy, and that _will_ affect the global state - because they are references to objects.
+Note, however, that because the elements of the array are _objects_, local functions can still mutate members within the copy, and that _will_ affect the global state - because the array elements are references to objects.
+The internal state array and the copy we just returned are _different_ arrays, but they contain references to the _same_ `member` objects

 We can avoid that scenario like this: